Manual of Business Procedures – vehicle and transportation services, section 245

 A. Overview: Michigan State University owns and operates licensed motor vehicles necessary to conduct university business.

-C. Ownership: Passenger vehicles (i.e., sedans, station wagons, passenger vans, etc.) may be rented daily or leased from the Transportation Services department.
+C. Ownership: Passenger vehicles (i.e., sedans, SUV's, passenger vans, etc.) may be rented daily or leased from the Transportation Services department.
 Special-use vehicles, such as service trucks, may be leased or be department owned.

 E. Identification: University vehicles will bear municipal license plates, university decals and visible unit numbers.

 F. Usage: Operators must comply with University Travel Regulations (Section 70) and must operate vehicles legally and in a manner that does not detract from the public image of the university.
 As a general policy, there is to be no personal use of the university vehicles.